Iris-Yunxuan-Li/Iris-Yunxuan-Li/README.md

 Outside of my research, I have a strong passion for studying machine learning and applying it to solve real-world problems.
 I enjoy experimenting with various projects that involve data analysis, algorithm development, and predictive modeling.

-## Interests
-**Mathematics**: Algebraic topology, homotopy theory, and category theory.

-**Machine Learning**: Neural networks and time series analysis.

-**Programming**: Proficient in Python.
-Familiar with MATLAB and Sage.

 <!-- **Projects**: Developing machine learning models, data visualization, and creating interactive web applications. -->

 ## Experience
-**Research Assistant**: Studying properties of topological Hochschild homology and topylogical cyclic homology.
+**Research**: Studying properties of topological Hochschild homology and topylogical cyclic homology.

 **Instructor**: Taught the calculus 130's and 150's sequence at the university of Chicago.